“THE GREAT CLIMATE CHANGE DEBATE:

 The Debate will provide the opportunity for competing viewpoints and arguments which will be checked, post-debate for factual accuracy.
 The debate and the television programs produced from it are meant to resolve major political controversies surrounding Climate Change.

 Scott Pruitt, while serving as the Administrator of the U.S. Environmental Protection Agency, agreed to introduce the event.
-James Cameron, Director of “Avatar, “Titanic,” “Aliens,” “The Terminator,” and others, and a member of the NASA Advisory Council, has agreed to introduce the first program.
+James Cameron, Director of “Avatar, “Titanic,” “Aliens,” and “The Terminator,” and others, and a member of the NASA Advisory Council, has agreed to introduce the first program.

 The event will be held in Washington, D.C. to maximize its impact.
-The Debate already has attracted national and international interest, with an initial Advisory Committee consisting of the following members (with more members pending confirmation).
+The Debate already has attracted national and international interest, with an initial Advisory Panel consisting of the following members (with more members pending confirmation).